 Explore holidays in The Gulf of Mirabello & South East Crete

-The road from north to south Crete takes you on an inspiring journey from the exclusivity of Elounda and the elegance of lakeside Agios Nikolaos into a rugged landscape harbouring the soul food of a simpler life.
-From gorges and caves to the mountain communities of the beautiful Lasithi Plateau – and then on to the romantically unspoilt beaches and homely tavernas of Myrtos, Makrigialos and Ferma in the south – this is Crete at its most warmly welcoming, without artifice, where you’re a guest and never a tourist.
+Heading east from the exclusivity of Elounda and the elegance of lakeside Agios Nikolaos reveals a rugged landscape harbouring the soul food of a simpler life.
+Our portfolio here celebrates the road less travelled, transporting guests from the mainstream to a hidden Crete that's often overlooked.
+From gorges and caves to the mountain communities of the beautiful Lasithi Plateau, from the tucked away waterfront village of Mochlos in the north to the timeless landscapes and homely tavernas surrounding Makrigialos in the south – this is Crete at its most warmly welcoming, without artifice, where you’re a guest and never a tourist.

-Discover it for yourself from a handpicked villa in The Gulf of Mirabello & South East Crete.
+Discover it for yourself by viewing our handpicked villas and hotels in The Gulf of Mirabello & South East Crete.

 A selection of our holidays in The Gulf of Mirabello & South East Crete